hazem-langar/hazem-langar/README.md

 - 🔭 I’m currently working on [Infrastructure-cloud-devops](https://github.com/hazem-langar/infrastructure-cloud-devops/tree/hazem)

-- 🌱 I’m currently learning **I’m currently learning cloud computing and DevOps, and I’m looking to integrate automation and AI into my work.**
+- 🌱 I’m currently learning ** cloud computing and DevOps, and I’m looking to integrate automation and AI into my work.**

 - 👨‍💻 All of my projects are available at [https://github.com/hazem-langar?tab=repositories](https://github.com/hazem-langar?tab=repositories)